 “We certainly do our best to play nice with professionals in other states, whether it’s other CPAs, attorneys, finance professionals, certain business owners, politicians,” Gordon says.
 “That’s a big part of it as well.
 It’s a growing community, but it’s not that big at the moment where, as long as you have a good reputation that will carry you a long, long way – especially from a knowledge base standpoint.”

-Slated for Nov.
-6, at Baruch College in New York, the NYSSCPA’s 2019 Cannabis Conference is a chance for those CPAs interested in the cannabis industry to meet business leaders, learn about best practices, tax, and legislation.
-Like most conferences, it’s an opportunity to earn CPE, check out the latest technology, talk to exhibiting vendors and network.
+The NYSSCPA’s 2019 Cannabis Conference is a chance for those CPAs interested in the cannabis industry to meet business leaders, learn about best practices, tax, and legislation.
+Like most conferences, it’s an opportunity to earn CPE, check out the latest technology, talk to exhibiting vendors and to network.

 “Last year was really an intro to the industry,” he says.
 “This year, we want to take it a step further.”